-This information is intended to provide clarity and transparency to pupils and parents about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to pupils and parents about what to expect from remote education where national or local restrictions require entire cohorts or the whole school to remain at home.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-Work will be uploaded to the class page for each year group on our website, under the section Home Learning using Google Classroom within 24 hours of remote education being needed.
+Work will be uploaded to the class page for each year group on our website, under the section Home Learning using Google Classroom within 24 hours of remote education being needed; these pages will be enabled and therefore visible to the public when needed.
 Each class page has a How to help your child at home page which includes links to educational websites where learning can be accessed until work in Google Classroom is live.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?